drshahizan/software-engineering/project/project/sec02/engineering/readme.md

 4. Front-end Development: Utilize modern front-end technologies such as HTML, CSS, and JavaScript, along with popular frameworks like Bootstrap, to build a responsive and user-friendly web interface for the Parcel Delivery System.
 5. Database Management: Utilize a reliable database management system (DBMS) such as MySQL  to store and retrieve data related to parcels, users, delivery details, and other relevant information.

-By adopting this methodology and utilizing appropriate tools and technologies, the development team can ensure efficient collaboration, effective project management, and the delivery of a robust and user-friendly Parcel Delivery System.
+By leveraging these methodology, tools, technologies, and frameworks, the development team can build a robust, scalable, and secure Parcel Delivery System that meets the needs of KTDI students at UTM.
+The use of modern technologies and proven methodologies ensures the system's efficiency and reliability, providing a seamless and hassle-free experience for users.

 ## 3. Implementation: